kaunofakultetas/crypto-faucet/_docs/txgraph/README.md

 # Transaction Graph Visualizer

-An interactive tool to visualize how cryptocurrency flows from faucet addresses across blockchain networks.
+An interactive tool to visualize how cryptocurrency flows from faucet addresses across wallets and smart contracts.

 ![Transaction Graph Example](./img/image5.png)